ydb-platform/ydb/ydb/docs/en/core/public-talks/_includes/conferences/2023/HighLoad.md

 {% include notitle [database_internals_tag](../../tags.md#database_internals) %}

-Implementing a distributed database with strong consistency isn’t difficult; the challenge lies in ensuring speed and scalability.
+Implementing a distributed database with strong consistency isn’t difficult; ensuring speed and scalability is the challenge.
 YDB excels in these aspects.
-In this talk, we’ll discuss YDB’s architecture and its high performance, present results of benchmarks, and compare YDB to top competitors.
+In this talk, we’ll discuss YDB’s architecture and high performance, present benchmark results, and compare YDB to top competitors.

 [{{ team.ivanov.name }}]({{ team.ivanov.profile }}) ({{ team.ivanov.position }}) discussed the architecture of YDB, demonstrated its high performance through benchmark results, and compared YDB with its competitors.